 Grade D is the cheapest type of plywood available.
 It has large knotholes and defects covering the entire sheet and has heavy discoloration.

-Because of the defects, it isn’t as strong or moisture-resistant compared with the other grades.
-Grade D plywood is best used for projects where minimal impact resistance is needed and there is little to no humidity.
+Because of the defects, Grade D plywood isn’t as solid or moisture-resistant as the other grades.
+It is best used for projects where minimal impact resistance is needed and there is little to no humidity.

 It’s also best for projects where the appearance of the plywood is unimportant, like shed floors or garage workbenches.